untaman/USBSeeSound/README.md

 # USBSeeSound
 USB MiclocV2 for Android Proof of Concept.
 What this does is to allow a individual to detect a sound that is above a cutoff threshold and get the sounds location relative to small microphone array location.
 This, with the assistance of an Android phone, allows the individual to get a gps coordinates and use Google Maps
 API to drop a pin at the calculated sounds location.
 This pin is visible on Google Maps' top down view and also Google Maps' AR viewer.
+Allowing the individual to see in Augmented Realty the approximate origin of the sound via an Android phone.

 Based on kripthor MiclocV2 project found at https://ruralhacker.blogspot.com/p/micloc.html